Furutsubaki-no-rei: Origin

-It is believed that the Yokai originated in a village located near the Kuju Plateau.
-There are several stories regarding how the Yokai was born.
+It is believed that the yōkai originated in a village located near the Kuju Plateau.
+There are several stories regarding how the Furutsubaki-no-rei was born.
 One story tells of a great tree that looked past over a village well hidden inside the forest.
 The tree grew beautiful flowers alongside those around it for many decades.
 One day, a young man found the tree and plucked one of its flowers, due to its magnificent beauty.
 Since then, women and men from the village sought out its flower, to use as ornaments and decoration.
 As more and more people took from the tree, the tree started to wither until one spring, it was left to wither away.
 After the constant abuse, the tree felt rage and with its new emotion started to grow more beautiful flowers.
 Again, another villager sought out the beautiful flower from the tree and was found lifeless near the flowerbed around the tree after a few days.
 The death was a mystery until a couple from a different village visited the tree for its flower, although only the woman came back screaming and yelling at the villagers that her lover was taken by a ghost.
 Since then, any individual who ventured out into the forest who dared to take the tree’s flower and survived would say that a beautiful woman would be near the tree.